-Conclusions and Recommendations
+Conclusions & Recommendations

-It is recommended that payment for standby and callout is a standard payment for either a 12 or 24 hour period and that the payment is paid to all spinal column points to ensure equal pay.
+In conclusion I recommend that payment for standby and callout is a standard payment for either a 12 or 24 hour period and that standard payment is paid to all spinal column points to ensure equal pay.

-For call out allowance, it is recommended to pay standard overtime rate only, as this is the most viable financially and is in keeping with the public sector trend.
+Secondly for callout allowance it's recommended to pay standard overtime rate only as this is financially most viable to be in keeping with budget constraints and is in keeping with the public sector trend.